qpython-android/edu.qpython.org/course/source/qpython-quick-start/index.rst

 How to install a third party library
 ------------------------------------------------------
 QPython is imbedded with most of the Python libraries for PCs.
 As Android system itself does not support compilation tool links, you cannot install all libraries like Python on PCs.
-However, you can install some pre-compiled libraries via QPYPI, which supports libraries including kivy, numpy, opencv, pycrypto, tornado.
+However, you can install some pre-compiled libraries via QPYPI, which supports libraries including kivy, numpy, opencv, pycrypto, tornado and so on .
 In addition, you can use the pip client to install most libraries implemented by Python from the official website or from a third party Pypi designated by you.

 *WebApp header declaration*